Gerry Duggan (writer): Career

 Duggan was working at Golden Apple Comics in 1999 where he met many of his future collaborators, and eventually began production jobs working at Dakota Films.
 For the next 10 years worked in live TV, awards shows, pilots, comics, and films before finding traction in American comic books.
 Gerry Duggan has written Hulk, Nova, Hawkeye Vs. Deadpool, Batman: Arkham Manor, and co-writing Deadpool with Brian Posehn.

 Duggan was a writer and producer on Attack of the Show! and was on the staff for its final shows.
 His comics career began at Image Comics by writing and co-creating series The Last Christmas with Posehn and Rick Remender, and later The Infinite Horizon with Phil Noto, with was nominated for an Eisner Award in 2008 for Best New Series.
-Duggan was a regular cast member on Posehn's role-playing podcast Nerd Poker, but was forced to exit due increased writing deadlines.
+Duggan was a regular cast member on Posehn's role-playing podcast Nerd Poker, but was forced to exit due to increased writing deadlines.

 In 2013, Marvel re-launched the Deadpool series, with Duggan and Brian Posehn as writers.
 In 2014 Duggan contributed to the script for the Xbox game Sunset Overdrive, and was part of a team that wrote the 2014 Film Independent Spirit Awards hosted by Patton Oswalt, for which he was nominated for a WGA Award.
 Duggan also directed the promotional ads for that year's awards shows.
 In the same year he commenced a contract with Marvel Entertainment, and began work on a reboot of the Avengers series.